Aaron-Junker/windows-uwp.de-de/windows-apps-src/porting/wpsl-to-uwp-case-study-bookstore2.md

 ![UWP-App auf dem Mobilgerät mit Änderungen am ursprünglichen Quellcode](images/wpsl-to-uwp-case-studies/c02-02-mob10-initial-source-code-changes.png)

 Das Ansichtsmodell und die vergrößerten sowie verkleinerten Ansichten arbeiten korrekt zusammen.
 Ein Problem ist aber, dass der Aufwand in Bezug auf die Formatierungen und Vorlagen etwas erhöht ist.
-Beispielsweise werden noch nicht die richtigen Stile und Pinsel verwendet.
-Daher ist der Text für die Gruppenköpfe, auf die Sie zum Verkleinern klicken können, nicht sichtbar.
-Wenn Sie die App auf einem Desktopgerät ausführen, tritt ein zweites Problem auf.
-Die App passt die Benutzeroberfläche noch nicht an, um für die bestmögliche Umgebung und Ausnutzung des verfügbaren Platzes auf größeren Geräten zu sorgen, auf denen Fenster deutlich größer als auf dem Bildschirm eines Mobilgeräts sein können.
+For example, the correct styles and brushes are not yet being used, so the text is invisible on the group headers that you can click to zoom out.
+If you run the app on a desktop device, then you'll see a second issue, which is that the app doesn't yet adapt its user-interface to give the best experience and use of space on larger devices where windows can be potentially much larger than the screen of a mobile device.
 In den nächsten Abschnitten ([Anfängliches Erstellen von Formatierungen und Vorlagen](#initial-styling-and-templating), [Adaptive UI](#adaptive-ui) und [Abschließende Formatierung](#final-styling)) beheben wir diese Probleme.

 ## <a name="initial-styling-and-templating"></a>Anfängliches Erstellen von Formatierungen und Vorlagen